leftwm/leftwm/README.md

 ## Using a graphical login such as LightDM, GDM, LXDM, and others

 1. Dependencies: Rust, Cargo
-2. Clone the repository and change directory into it.
+2. Clone the repository and cd into the directory

 ```bash
 git clone https://github.com/leftwm/leftwm.git